 INFP Flirting & Dating: How To Attract an INFP

 Getting to know someone on a personal level can be a sometimes scary but exciting process.
 When it comes to dating and romantic relationships, sometimes understanding the object of your affection a bit better can help to gauge whether or not they are interested in you.
-INFPs care deeply about love and dating, and take these things seriously while at the same time being rather playful in relationships.
+INFPs care deeply about love and dating and take these things seriously while at the same time being rather playful in relationships.
 INFPs care about the people in their lives and want to be able to grow closer to them.
-They have their own unique way of flirting and of behaving in a relationship, which can be hard for people to really read and understand on the surface.
+They have their own unique way of flirting and behaving in a relationship, which can be hard for people to really read and understand on the surface.

 In a Relationship

 INFPs take romance and love very seriously, and this is something they almost always value deeply.
 They are idealists, which can often mean that they are searching for something beautiful and real.
 They want a relationship that goes beyond something stagnant and comfortable.
 Instead, the INFP is searching for more.
 For them, their love interest needs to be someone truly special, someone, who sparks their soul and makes them feel a sense of passion and excitement.
 They might have high standards when it comes to relationships, and this does come from that often idealistic mentality that the INFP has.
 They can put their partner on a pedestal without meaning to, and see only the good in them.